madprops/airc/README.md

 ---

-`antispam_limit`: Ban a user after reaching this spam level.
+`spam_limit`: Ban a user after reaching this spam level.

 Spam level is increased by 1 on each bot mention.

 Spam level gets decreased by 1 every 1200ms.

-`antispam_minutes`: Ban a user for these minutes after it reaches the limit.
+`spam_minutes`: Ban a user for these minutes after it reaches the limit.

 ---